 - Go to the finder in Mac OS.

-- Hold down the shift key and pull-down Go menu.
+- Hold down the shift key and pull down the Go menu.

 - Choose Library in the menu.
-Once the library folder is open, open cache folder.
+Once the library folder is open, open the cache folder.

-- Delete files in the folder; it will contain non-sensical file names and folders, move to trash and then empty the trash.
+- Delete files in the folder; it will contain non-sensical file names and folders, move to the trash and then empty it.

 - Restart your Mac.